vyxyl/runelite-item-share/README.md

 * You can enable the GIM Storage item tab from your settings
     * Note: only **1** GIM Storage is saved per group
     * If multiple players belong to different GIM groups, then the last saved storage will be visible

-## Feature Requests or Reporting a bug

-If you have a feature request or have experienced any bugs, please [create an issue](https://github.com/vyxyl/item-share/issues/new) and add any necessary details